Hugo-D/VV-TP3/exercises/assertions.md

   ```

 4. In JUnit 4, an exception was expected using the `@Test` annotation, while in JUnit 5 there is a special assertion method `assertThrows`.
 In your opinion, what are the advantages of this new way of checking expected exceptions?

+The first advantage is that it increases the readability of the code and simplifies the writting of such rules.
+The second one is that this exception can be checked at a specific part of the code, inside a specific block of the code.
+The last advantage we can see is that with the JUnit4 annotation, we can't handle several different exceptions in the same test.
+But because a JUnit test is supposed atomic, it isn't wise to test several exception throws.